-While BMLO focuses on Estate Planning, Probate Administration, and Real Estate, we provide additional related legal services in the areas of guardianships, conservatorships, special needs trusts, and small business / family succession planning.
+While Berg Myers focuses on Estate Planning, Probate Administration, and Real Estate, we provide additional related legal services in the areas of guardianships, conservatorships, special needs trusts, and small business / family succession planning.

 Guardianships & conservatorships

 A Court proceeding may be necessary to appoint a Guardian or Conservator.
-This situation may arise when a person becomes incapacitated without proper planning through Powers of Attorney or Revocable Living Trusts.
+This situation may arise when a person becomes incapacitated without proper planning through Powers of Attorney or Revocable Living Trusts, or when a disabled minor reaches the age a majority.
 The Court must make a legal determination of incapacity and the extent of powers granted to the Guardian (who is responsible for the physical care of the person) and the Conservator (who is responsible for the person’s assets).

 special needs trust